Why Plant Ladies Are The New Cat Ladies

 Advertisement

 Lest you think this is just a fad among a certain subsection of apartment-dwelling millennials, there’s plenty of hard data that proves otherwise.
-According to a 2017 survey by Mintel, 52% of homeowners use houseplants to counter pollution.
-Pinterest reports that while searches for pet-related information on the platform have remained stagnant this year, searches for plant care have been increasingly on the rise, growing by 97%.
+According to a 2017 survey by Mintel, 52 percent of home owners use houseplants to counter pollution.
+Pinterest reports that while searches for pet-related information on the platform have remained stagnant this year, searches for plant care have been increasingly on the rise, growing by 97 percent.
 Which may explain why an Instagram account called Girls With Plants has a substantially larger following than one dedicated to Girls And Their Cats (sorry, kitties).
 And, of 4.8 million Pinterest searches on how to decorate small spaces so far this year, plants were among the top search terms.

 Advertisement